evawiedmann/doctor-lookup/README.md

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ### Project Setup instructions

-There shouldn't be any special setup required.
-If something doesn't display correctly or goes wrong somehow, please contact us at <email> and <email> and we will do our best to troubleshoot for you.
+If something goes awry, please contact evawiedmann@gmail.com and I will do my best to troubleshoot for you.

 ### Known Issues
 * No known issues.